How to Be More Consistent in Golf: 12 Actionable Tips & Drills to Unlock Consistency

 Rhythm and tempo help you develop a consistent swing.

-In this video, Martin Hall exhibits how you can use a counting drill in your golf swing to hit consistent golf shots.
-The number of counts you get to does not matter, it’s mostly the fact that you are being aware of timing and tempo.
+Using a counting drill in your golf swing can help you to hit consistent golf shots.
+The number of counts you get to does not matter; it’s mostly the fact that you are being aware of timing and tempo.

-A swing that lacks rhythm and tempo results in an erratic transition from the top of the swing down, leading to a loss of power.
+A swing that lacks rhythm and tempo results in an erratic transition from the top of the swing down, which can lead to a loss of power.
+While practicing with your HackMotion, check your swing tempo to see if you can keep it consistent.

 7. Square the Clubface at Impact